 Removal from the attic

-As soon as you’ve exterminated the raccoon problem, be sure to close up any gaps or openings that lead to your home’s outside or its interior walls.
+As soon as you’ve exterminated the raccoon problem, close any gaps or openings that lead to your home’s outside or interior walls.

 Removal from basements and crawl spaces